-CSCF serves dual customers - career seekers and businesses.
-Career seekers want to engage in training for in-demand occupations, gain relevant skills, and increase their competitiveness for employment and wage opportunities in career paths.
-CSCF invests significant funding resources to support career seeker development to support the region's businesses by impacting the quality and talent level of the available workforce.
+CSCF serves dual customers - individuals seeking employment and/or training and businesses.
+Job seekers want job preparation support and connection to available jobs.
+Career seekers want to engage in training for indemand occupations and increase their competitiveness for employment in their career path journeys.
+CSCF invests significant funding resources to support talent development that ultimately impacts the quality and talent level of the available workforce to business.